TechSavvyTaco/Android-Termux-Ransomware-Proof-of-Concept/README.md

 2. **Server Configuration**: Connects to a server, configuring the IP and port settings within the script to obtain the decryption key.

+3. **Thumbnail Folder Removal**: Automatically deletes the thumbnail folder and its contents to prevent accidentally encrypting large files.

-3. **Effective File Management**: Scans specified directories like "Download" and "Pictures" to precisely identify files for encryption or decryption processes.
+4. **Effective File Management**: Scans specified directories like "Download" and "Pictures" to precisely identify files for encryption or decryption processes.

-4. **File Recovery**: After encryption, presents a ransom message.
+5. **File Recovery**: After encryption, presents a ransom message.
 To recover files, you'll need to provide the correct decryption key.

 ## Setting Up Ransomware